franciscomartinezdelrio/tsfknn/cran-comments.md

 * ubuntu 14.04.05 (on travis-ci), R 3.4.4

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+The package is not on CRAN, I do not know whether this may cause 1 NOTE.